How car modifications affect insurance

 How to get insurance with a modified car

 If you plan on making some smaller, more popular modifications to your car, you may find that standard car insurance is enough protection, as long as you make your insurer aware of exactly what changes you plan on making.
-If, on the other hand, you can’t get standard car insurance because the modifications you are planning are quite substantial, it may prove worthwhile to obtain quotes from car insurance providers that deal specifically with modified cars.
+If, on the other hand, you can’t get a car insurance quote because the modifications you are planning are quite substantial, it may prove worthwhile to obtain quotes from car insurance providers that deal specifically with modified cars.

 Frequently asked questions